20strategy/nuxt/README.md

 # Shopify Storefront using NUXT JS/ SSR using Vercel
 [puppyous.com](https://dog-nuxt.vercel.app)
-It is hosted on Vercel for SSR.
+> It is hosted on Vercel for SSR.
+> CSS Framework: Bulma
+> We are open to any suggestions or comments.

 ## Fully Functional